- Things to Do

 Granted, all of the locals visit and engage in activities having to do with all or most of the items we mentioned in the 36 Hours piece, but here are a few more ideas to get you truly imbedded in the village of Laguna Beach.

 On weekdays particularly, Laguna Beach locals tend to act more like Europeans in a few of our favorite coffee houses and cafés.
 Instead of grabbing a coffee and rushing off, sit and listen and watch for a while, and don't hesitate to make new friends along the way.
-Younger locals will hang out at the Coffee Klatch through late evenings, while those more "adult" (30 and up) beat a path to Zinc's Café, Laguna Coffee Company, The Orange Inn or the tiny bakery shop of local renown, Andreés Patisserie.
+Younger locals will hang out at the Koffee Klatch into the evenings, while those more "adult" (30 and up) beat a path to Zinc's Café, Laguna Coffee Company or The Orange Inn.

-For great jazz and blues, look for Jazz Wednesdays hosted by Laguna Beach Live!, and check out Mozambique's great live blues nights.
-Even renowned classical groups and chamber music regularly tour through Laguna Beach, also compliments of Laguna Beach Live!.
+For jazz and blues, look for Jazz Wednesdays hosted by Laguna Beach Live!, and check out Mozambique's great live blues nights.
+Even renowned classical groups and chamber music regularly tour through Laguna Beach, also complements of Laguna Beach Live!.

-Starting from May forward in the summer months, be sure to visit our live music in the parks of Laguna Beach, too.
+Starting from May and into the summer months, be sure to visit our live music in the parks of Laguna Beach, too, with Sunset Serenades each Friday evening in May and September.
 We keep an active calendar here, and it's a great way to join our local residents on hillsides, or even at the Festival of Arts grounds for free afternoon concerts.

 For starters, the small store is absolutely packed with great reading material, including unique and rare coffee table books on every subject imaginable.
 With the reading material comes a staff that reads incessantly.
 Ask any one of them to help you find a book "like this author," and they'll suggest 10, instead.